Want to follow along with this writing? Sign up Today, it's free and easy

 Magical.
 Interesting what the brain can do.
 Hearted.
 I'd appreciate it if you'd read my story Sociology and heart if deserved.

-about 4 years ago Jacqueline Gaughan said:
+over 4 years ago Jacqueline Gaughan said:

 I really enjoyed reading your story!
 It was amazing!
 It was one of the best stories I have read!
 I hearted yours.
 If you want to swap my story is called "Accidental Impersonation".
 Please heart it if you like it!
 It would mean the world to me!
 Thank you for writing this fabulous story.

-about 4 years ago Jessica Berri said:
+over 4 years ago Jessica Berri said:

 Wow.....beautifully written, a little confusing.
 It makes my writing seem so bad compared to this masterpiece!
 I am beginning to write a kind of wonderlnad story (I heard about this through a group) and it's almost finished.
 Check me out when it's done!